-Nikon D5300 versus Nikon D7200
+Nikon D5300 vs D7200

 The Nikon D5300 and the Nikon D7200 are two digital cameras that were revealed to the public, respectively, in October 2013 and March 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7200 is notably larger (19 percent) than the Nikon D5300.
 Moreover, the D7200 is substantially heavier (59 percent) than the D5300.
 It is noteworthy in this context that the D7200 is splash and dust-proof, while the D5300 does not feature any corresponding weather-sealing.